Sidex71/ULMnet/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" style="display: block; margin: auto;" />

-Now let us use the ULM pipeline to identify multiplets present in this data and infer physical interaction network.
+Now let us use the ULMnet pipeline to identify multiplets present in this data and infer physical interaction network.

 The first step in the pipeline is to generate cell type-specific gene signatures.
 This will generate a default of 100 genes that best mark